wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/01-Creating-and-Managing-Custom-Tables.md

 You may be wondering why we created a table named `wpl_submissions` instead of simply `submissions` since we are already prefixing it with the `$wpdb->prefix` object property.

 Generally, you will want to include a prefix unique to your plugin (aka a "vendor prefix") in the table name by following a structure similar to the [prefixing method used to avoid naming collisions](https://developer.wordpress.org/plugins/plugin-basics/best-practices/#procedural-coding-method) in PHP.
-This makes the table unique to your plugin and avoids any accidental data modifications by other plugins , themes, or even a future release of WordPress core querying against the same table name.
+This makes the table unique to your plugin and avoids any accidental data modifications by other plugins, themes, or even a future release of WordPress core querying against the same table name.

 Including a vendor prefix in the name of each custom table created and managed by your plugin also improves database organization and management.
 Having a unique, identifiable prefix groups tables from the same plugin together in the database, making it easier for developers, administrators, and database managers to see which tables belong to a particular plugin.